Cristianasp/cristianasp.github.io/psalms-with-RAG.md

 📅 March,  2025

-Okay, so on November 2024, I took the **"5 day generative AI Intensive Course"** from Kaggle and it was really nice to update my knowledge about what happened in 20 months since Chat-GPT4, when I wrote [this article](ml-ai-english.md).
+Okay, so on November 2024, I took the **"5 day Generative AI Intensive Course"** from Kaggle and it was really nice to update my knowledge about what happened in 20 months since Chat-GPT4, when I wrote [this article](ml-ai-english.md).

-By the way, here is the link to the course, if you are interested: https://www.kaggle.com/discussions/general/545082
+And here is the link to the course, if you are interested:

+https://www.kaggle.com/discussions/general/545082

 One of the topics that I most liked was RAG (Retrieveal Augmented Generation), so now I will briefly explain it and how I made a Psalm Counselor using RAG.

 ## RAG

-On a nutshell, RAG - Retrieval Augmented Search was created to enable the use of general purpose LLMs to answer questions related to more specific domains or novel external data.
+On a nutshell, RAG - Retrieval Augmented Search - was created to enable the use of general purpose LLMs to answer questions related to more specific domains or novel external data.

-With the help of Chat-GPT, the motivation and activities for RAG are:
+Chat-GPT explains us the motivation and mains activities of RAG:

 ### **Motivation for RAG**

 LLMs, like GPT, have a fundamental limitation: